florapdx/toolkit-content-slider/README.md

 ```
 # Install package and dependency
 $ NPM_TOKEN=xxxx-xxxx-xxxxx-xx npm install @crossfield/content-slider

-# Install postcssJS and autoprefixer in order to prefix inlined styles.
-$ npm install json-loader

-# These require you to add a couple things to your webpack configs:
-## at depth 0 of config object
-node: {
-  fs: 'empty'
-},

-## inside modules.loaders or modules.rules
-{
-  test: /\.json$/,
-  loader: 'json-loader'
-}
 ```

-There's a css file that contains some helpful styles for working w/iframes, images, and fix for mobile browsers that don't contain flexbox support w/o prefixing.
-There are additional hints in this css file for troubleshooting IE issues around flexbox and the height of slider content (TLDR - you may need to add height overrides for IE).
+There's a CSS file with all the base styles and some helpful styles for working w/iframes, images, and fix for mobile browsers that don't contain flexbox support w/o prefixing.
+There are additional hints in this CSS file for troubleshooting IE issues around flexbox and the height of slider content (TLDR - you may need to add height overrides for IE).

 ## Props